-Inclusive Language and Accessibility.
+Welcoming Language and Accessibility.

 The job posting is an opportunity to tell a story about your college/department/program and to highlight what is valued.
-Inclusive language should be a part of each section of the posting.
-Inclusive language recognizes the power of words and aims to avoid terminology or language that could potentially exclude or cause harm.
-For example, be aware of gender-coded wording and avoid the use of ableist language.
+Welcoming language should be a part of each section of the posting.
+Welcoming language recognizes the power of words and aims to avoid terminology or language that could potentially exclude or cause harm.
 If a document or a link to website is included in your posting, ensure that it is digitally accessible.
 Also, confirm that the websites or platforms where the position is posted are digitally accessible.

-To meet federal compliance requirements, use the following appropriate equal opportunity and affirmative action language in all postings (UCF EEO Statement):
+To meet federal compliance requirements, use the following appropriate equal opportunity language in all postings (UCF EOE tagline):

-"The University of Central Florida is an Equal Opportunity/Affirmative Action Employer including Disabled/Vets.
-Click on UCF's Equal Opportunity Statement to view the President's Statement.
+"The University of Central Florida is an Equal Opportunity Employer.